vrcxz/Documents/Philippines.md

  - **World War II:** The Philippines was occupied by Japan during World War II, and suffered significant damage and loss of life.
 After the war, the country regained its independence and established itself as a republic.

- - **Post-independence:** Since independence, the Philippines has faced a number of challenges, including political turmoil, economic instability, and natural disasters.
+ - **Post-independence/Current:** Since independence, the Philippines has faced a number of challenges, including political turmoil, economic instability, and natural disasters.
 Despite these challenges, the country has made significant progress in recent decades, with a growing economy and increased political stability.